MicrosoftDocs/windows-dev-docs/hub/powertoys/advanced-paste.md

 # Advanced Paste

-PowerToys **Advanced Paste** is an AI enhanced tool that enables you to intelligently paste the text from your clipboard into any format needed.
+PowerToys **Advanced Paste** is a tool that enables you to paste the text from your clipboard into any format needed.
+It can paste as plain text, markdown, or json directly with the UX or with a direct keystroke invoke.
+These are fully locally executed.
+In addition, it has an AI powered option that is 100% opt-in and requires and Open AI key.

 ## Getting started